anonymous12138/Causality-Testing/README.md

 # Causality-Testing
-This repo is created for FSE 2022 paper - **Causality-Based Testing for Software  Fairness**
+This repo is created for ICSE 2023 paper - **Causality-Based Testing for Software  Fairness**

 What causes software to make decisions that are unfair to different social groups?
 How can we mitigate that problem?